galravid/Autonomous-Vehicle-Accidents/README.md

 In conclusion, the project integrates empirical data analysis, user research, and innovative prototype development to reduce autonomous vehicle accidents in high-risk conditions and enhance user experience in advanced driving systems.

+## Data Understanding

+The rapid advancement of **autonomous vehicles (AVs)** and the emergence of **autonomous taxi services** have the potential to transform urban mobility.
+However, public concerns about **AV safety** remain a major barrier to widespread adoption.
+While extensive AV testing has been conducted in controlled environments, **real-world accident data** is essential for understanding safety risks and improving public trust.

+The selected database, part of a project by **Su Yiming (project lead)**, **Jiao Junfeng**, and **Chen Yu**, published on **Zenodo**, presents detailed accident data for autonomous vehicles (**Levels 3, 4, and 4.5**).
+It includes a comprehensive dataset of AV-related accidents in **California**, covering all reported incidents involving autonomous vehicles between **January 1, 2019**, and **December 31, 2024**, totaling **646 records**.
+The dataset integrates information from the **California DMV accident reports**, **geographic coordinates** derived using **GIS tools**, and **semantic data** extracted with **large language models (LLMs)**.
+This **tabular dataset** supports a wide range of applications, including analyzing AV accident patterns, identifying contributing factors, assessing risks, refining safety algorithms, developing regulatory policies, and planning urban infrastructure.

+The original database contained **195 variables**, but not all were necessary for our research.
+Some were redundant, irrelevant, or added unnecessary noise.
+Therefore, we reduced the dataset to **57 key variables**, focusing only on the most relevant ones to ensure a more targeted, efficient, and high-quality analysis.

+After refining the dataset, we uploaded the **CSV file** to **ChatGPT** to obtain an initial overview of emerging trends and insights.
+Next, we proceeded to analyze the data using **Python**, chosen for its leading role in modern data analysis.
+Python provides advanced libraries such as **Pandas** and **NumPy** for data processing, and **Matplotlib** and **Seaborn** for visualization.
+These tools enabled us to perform complex analyses, identify trends, and generate insights far more efficiently than manual tools like **Excel**.

+Using code also allowed for **systematic documentation** of every step — from **data cleaning** to **building statistical models**.
+The reproducibility of code ensured consistent results, improving the **reliability** of our analysis and preventing manual errors.

+We managed the code through **GitHub**, a **version control** and **collaborative platform**.
+GitHub enabled all team members to work on different parts of the project simultaneously while maintaining synchronization and full transparency.
+It also provides **version history**, allowing us to revert changes if necessary, and **automatic cloud backups** for all code.

+The combination of **Python** and **GitHub** provided a major advantage: powerful and efficient analytical capabilities alongside a **professional, collaborative work environment**.
+This approach allowed us to perform the required analyses **reliably, transparently, and accurately**, maintaining high standards of **research quality**.